taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 Every time your application performs a search request, the key value pair in the cache object in your local state would be filled.
 Before you make a new request, the cache would be checked if the search term is already available as a key.
 If the key is available, the request would be surpressed and the cache result would be used instead.
 If the key is not available, a request would be made.
 After the request succeeded, the search term would be saved as key and the search result would be saved as value for the key in the local state.

 The book doesn't give you an in-depth implementation of the cache solution.
 If you did read [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/), you will already know how to implement such a cache.
 In one of its lessons, the book uses a cache in a more elaborated way to cache paginated search results efficiently.

+# Hands On: Snake with Local State

+- snake sample application

+# Hands On: Snake with Higher Order Components

+- after finish, add extension which uses higher order functions

 # The Lies of Local State Management